 It can be hard to talk to a family member or friend about making healthy changes.
 Use these tips to start a conversation about heart-healthy habits like quitting smoking or cutting down on fatty foods.

 - “I want you to live a long and healthy life.”

-- “I want to help you make healthy changes so you don’t have to worry about heart disease.”
+- “I want to help you make healthy changes so you can keep enjoying the things you love to do.”

 Share the facts.

 - “Heart disease is the leading cause of death for both men and women in the United States.”

 - “Heart disease causes 1 in 4 deaths in the United States – more than all types of cancer combined.”